aleshaleksey/fansys23/02-base-rules.md

 - If a character takes more than **[CON + 2 x SP dice total]** damage from a single natural/physical attack, the remainder is subtracted from HP.
 - When a character rests, it regains **[CON x Base]** SP. (see ["Rest and Recuperation"](04-combat.md#rest-and-recuperation))
   - This is in addition to the SP regained due to regained SP dice.
 So in total a character regains **[CON x Base + Total SP dice count]** SP.

 ___
+#### Losing MP, SP and Rebalancing

+MP is lost when MP dice are used, or when supernatural attacks damage a character.
+SP is lost when SP dice are used or when natural attacks damage a character.
+In some cases this means that a character can end up running out of MP (or SP), while they still have SP (or MP).

+Characters of level 5 or higher can therefore "rebalance" as a main action, converting SP into MP or MP into SP, at the cost of 2 to 1.
+So 2 MP would become 1 SP, or 2 SP would become 1 MP.

+___
 ### Nat and Sup: Attack of the three letter words